Patrick-Davis-MSFT/azure-search-openai-demo-altered/README.md

 either you or they can follow these steps:

 1. Install the [Azure CLI](https://learn.microsoft.com/cli/azure/install-azure-cli)
-1. Run `azd init -t azure-search-openai-demo` or clone this repository.
+1. Run `azd init -t Patrick-Davis-MSFT/azure-search-openai-demo-altered` or clone this repository.
 1. Run `azd env refresh -e {environment name}`
    They will need the azd environment name, subscription ID, and location to run this command.
 You can find those values in your `.azure/{env name}/.env` file.
 This will populate their azd environment's `.env` file with all the settings needed to run the app locally.
 1. Set the environment variable `AZURE_PRINCIPAL_ID` either in that `.env` file or in the active shell to their Azure ID, which they can get with `az account show`.